sdoffen/template-nine/src/README.md

 | testing      | Create the common testing library.      |
 | webapi       | Create the common webapi library.       |

+> [!TIP]
+> The mapper library contains the abstractions needed for a [mapper layer](#mapper-layer) that is using an external library.

+#### AWS Secrets Manager vs Azure KeyVault

-For the secrets option, an additional `cloud` option must be specified to indicate which cloud platform is being used.
+For the secrets library, an additional `cloud` option must be specified to indicate which cloud platform is being used.

 | Option | Platform | Description                                                                     |
 |--------|----------|---------------------------------------------------------------------------------|